alleghenycollege-cmpsc100-02-fall2025/course_information/README.md

 #### Breakdown:
 ##### Labs (40 points)
-Weekly hands-on programming assignments where you write Python code for the Pico W. Each lab builds on previous work and develops skills toward your final IoT project.
+Weekly hands-on programming assignments where you write Python code for a specific application.
+In most labs, you will work on the Pico 2W, with each subsequent lab building on previous work and developing skills toward your final IoT project.
 Points are based on correct functionality, code clarity, and a short reflection explaining your approach.

 ##### In-Class Activities (15 points)
 Engaging exercises done during class, including mini coding challenges, debugging tasks, and short ethical or design discussions.
-These activities help you practice new concepts, collaborate with classmates, and get immediate feedback.
+These activities help you practice new concepts, in preparation for the lab.
+These activities are graded based on completion (50% or more), not correctness.

 ##### Code Review (20 points)
 During lab sessions, you will verbally explain your own code or a peer's code.
 In addition to describing what the code does and how it works, you will answer conceptual questions related to your code to demonstrate understanding of underlying programming concepts.
 This helps develop both communication skills and conceptual mastery.

 ##### Midterm Exam (10 points)
-A short assessment partway through the semester covering Python fundamentals, code analysis, and a brief ethical or design reflection.
-This checks your progress and understanding before the final project.
+A short assessment partway through the semester covering Python fundamentals, code analysis, and code writing.
+This checks your progress and understanding of fundamentals.

 ##### Final Project (15 points)
 A culminating IoT system using the Pico 2 W. You will submit a working prototype, documentation, and give an oral walkthrough explaining your code and design decisions.
 This demonstrates your ability to integrate Python, hardware, and professional practices.